timosalm/tap-spring-developer-workshop/workshop/content/exercises/prepaved-path-to-prod.md

 command: |
   tanzu apps workload tail product-service --since 1h
 ```
-Just like in the previous section we can monitor the status of the Knative service for the product service.
+Just like in the previous section, we can monitor the status of the Knative service for the product service.
 Once it is marked as `Ready` we know the application has finished being deployed.

 ```terminal:execute
 session: 2